-Summer awards are for intensive language programs only.
+Summer 2018 fellowships are for intensive language programs only.
 They provide a stipend of $2,500 plus tuition and fees to a maximum of $5,000, and (optional) up to $1,000 for travel.
 FLAS funds may be used for intensive summer language study at UCLA or elsewhere.
 A letter grade is also required.
 Non-language programs are not eligible for summer FLAS funding, nor is dissertation research.
 In order to qualify for funding, the summer intensive language program must last at least 6 weeks and provide at least 140 contact hours for beginning and intermediate level courses, or 120 contact hours for advanced level coursework.

 All FLAS applications must be submitted online.